City approves guardrail request

 "I don't believe that the city has the authority to go install something in the state right-of-way without the highway department's permission," Patterson said.

-Patterson said in 2019, the city sent a request to ArDOT for a decorative guardrail in keeping with nature of the pond and even offered to pay for it, but ArDOT said no.
+Patterson said in 2019, the city sent a request to the state for a decorative guardrail in keeping with nature of the pond and even offered to pay for it, but the Highway Departmment said no.

 Director Carol Smiley said she would like the resolution to just request the guardrail and not mention anything about the city paying for it unless they get a denial from the state.

-Patterson said he would like to approach ArDOT with all the cards on the table and tell the state agency that if it's a cost issue, the city would be willing to share in the cost of the guardrail, forcing the department to give the city a hard no. A decision on the next step will not be made until the city hears from ArDOT, Patterson said.
+Patterson said he would like to approach the state with all the cards on the table and tell the state agency if it's a cost issue, the city would be willing to share in the cost of the guardrail, forcing the department to give the city a hard no. A decision on the next step will not be made until the city hears from the state, Patterson said.

 Allen said what Patterson's plan is the right way to go but questioned why ArDOT cares about anything on grassy property.